hawkinsw/CPPTimes/OOPIntro.md

 In this case, we have set the date to be February 29, 2021.
 Can you spot the problem?
 2021 is _not_ a leap year -- February of 2021 only had 28 days.
 In other words, the date held in `d` is invalid!

-Using an ADT was supposed to help us prevent this very situation!
+Using abstraction was supposed to help us prevent this very situation!
 We were promised that ADTs' data abstraction power would make it impossible to have these types of goofs.

-The reason we are still susceptible to bad users who will set instances of the `Date` type with bogus values is that we have not defined the `Date` ADT in a way that limits access to its member variables from the outside world.
-Users of the ADT Date (as written above) may pull back the curtain and assign values to its member variables arbitrarily.
-In other words, they are allowed to break open the walls that we erected around the way that the internal data of the ADT is stored.
+The reason we are still susceptible to bad users who will set instances of the Date class with bogus values is that we have not implemented the Date ADT in a way that limits access to its member variables from the outside world.
+Users of the Date class that implements the Date ADT (as written above) may pull back the curtain and assign values to its member variables arbitrarily.
+In other words, they are allowed to break open the walls that we erected around the way that the internal data of the ADT implementation is stored.
 Think about the worst-case scenario: an ADT designed to hold the current speed of a vehicle where the programmer using that struct incorrectly sets a very high number.

-Fundamentally, the problem is that an ADT written like the one above provides the power to build data abstractions but does not give programmers the power to perform _data hiding_.
+Fundamentally, the problem is that an ADT implemented like the one above provides the power to build data abstractions but does not give programmers the power to perform _data hiding_.

 ### Data Hiding

-Hiding the member variables of an ADT is very important, as we just saw.
-Ideally, when we write an ADT we want to make sure that its users can only set the member variables to reasonable values.
+Hiding the member variables of an implementation of an ADT is very important, as we just saw.
+Ideally, when we write a class we want to make sure that its users can only manipulate instances of that class in a way that maintains the requirements set forth by the ADT that the class is implementing (yes, that _is_ a mouthful!).
 Fortunately C++ gives us a way to do this!
-Inside an ADT declaration we can specify the _accessibility_ of member variables.
-Moreover, we will see that we can set the accessibility of the valid operations that can be performed on an ADT (more on that later!).
+Inside a class declaration we can specify the _accessibility_ of member variables.
+Moreover, we will see that we can set the accessibility of the valid operations that can be performed on a class (that correspond to the operations of the associated ADT -- but more on that later!).

-Let's modify (slightly) our declaration of the Date ADT in order to protect it from having its member variable values corrupted:
+Let's modify (slightly) our declaration of the implementation of the Date ADT in order to protect it from having its member variable values corrupted:

 ```C++
 #include <iostream>